nbulaj/proxy_fetcher/README.md

  #     "91.217.42.2:8080", "97.77.104.22:80", "165.234.102.177:8080", ...]
 ```

+You don't need to initialize a new manager every time you want to load actual proxy list from the providers.
+All you
-If `ProxyFetcher::Manager` was already initialized somewhere, you can refresh the proxy list by calling `#refresh_list!` method:
+need is to refresh the proxy list by calling `#refresh_list!` (or `#fetch!`) method for your `ProxyFetcher::Manager` instance:

 ```ruby
 manager.refresh_list! # or manager.fetch!